 One of the most important lifestyle tools for maintaining health and for supporting healing in the vata individual is the adoption of regular healthy routines that are in harmony with the rhythms of nature.
 Stability is greatly improved through eating and sleeping at the same times every day.

 It is best to arise within a half hour of the sun rising.
-The morning routine should include time for self abhyangai (oil massage), meditation and yoga asana practice in addition to proper daily hygiene.
+The morning routine should include time for self abhyanga (oil massage), meditation, and yoga asana practice in addition to proper daily hygiene.
 Meals should be taken regularly throughout the day; as many as five small meals per day taken every three hours would be appropriate.
 These meals should be taken at the same time each day.
 This increases both the heavy and stable qualities.
-The foods should be somewhat oily (moist), cooked when possible (warm) and moderately spiced (warm).
-Bed time should occur at about 9:00 or 10:00 , though this depends somewhat on the rhythm of the sunset and varies season to season and by latitude.
-Waking and sleeping times should be consistent from day to day (stability).
+The foods should be somewhat oily (moist), cooked when possible (warm), and moderately spiced (warm).
+Bed time should occur at about 9 or 10pm, though this depends somewhat on the rhythm of the sunset and varies season to season and by latitude.
+Waking and sleeping times should be consistent from day to day to increase stability.